UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/README.md

 This driver is using [ROS-Control](https://wiki.ros.org/ros_control) for any control statements.
 Therefore, it can be used with all position-based controllers available in ROS-Control.
 However, we recommend using the controllers from the `scaled_trajectory_controller` package.
-See it's [documentation](https://github.com/UniversalRobots/Universal_Robots_ROS_scaled_controllers/tree/main/scaled_joint_trajectory_controller) for details. **Note: Speed scaling support will only be available using the controllers from `scaled_trajectory_controller`**
+See its [documentation](https://github.com/UniversalRobots/Universal_Robots_ROS_scaled_controllers/tree/main/scaled_joint_trajectory_controller) for details. **Note: Speed scaling support will only be available using the controllers from `scaled_trajectory_controller`**